SybelBlue/slides/draft-three.md

 - At least as effective as Code-Writing
 <!-- .element: class="fragment fade-in" -->
-- More effecient than Code-Writing
+- More efficient than Code-Writing
 <!-- .element: class="fragment fade-in" -->
 - Highly constrain the Solution Space
 <!-- .element: class="fragment fade-in" -->